Hormozzan/VirtualKeyboard/README.md

 # Virtual Keyboard
-Make your fingertips close to each other to type, instead of tapping physical keys.
-Based on the distance between your index fingertip and your middle fingertip, you can simply type via this virtual keyboard.
-This keyboard also can be used rather than your physical keyboard, in case you do not want your keystrokes to be tracked.
+This virtual keyboard helps you type without needing to press actual keys.
+It can also be helpful when you are concerned about your keystrokes being tracked.
+To press a key, simply place your fingertips close to each other.
+Based on the distance between your index fingertip and your middle fingertip, you can simply type on this virtual keyboard.

 <p align="center">
   <img src="https://github.com/Hormozzan/VirtualKeyboard/blob/main/type.gif" alt="animated" height="350" width="1000"/>
 </p>

 ## Usage
-First, install the requirements:
+To install the requirements, copy this line to your terminal:
 ```
 pip install -r requirements.txt
 ```
-Then, use `VirtualKeyboard.py` to use this keyboard for typing:
+Then, run `VirtualKeyboard.py` to use this keyboard for typing:
 ```
 python VirtualKeyboard.py
 ```